sompol13/learn-terraform-provisioning/README.md

-## Learn Provision Infrastructure with Cloud-Init
+## Provision Infrastructure with Cloud-Init
 Companion code repository for learning to provision Terraform instances with `cloud-init`

 ### Create a local SSH key